jonluca/blog/_posts/2019-01-28-accidental-monetization.md

 A few months later came USC's class registration time.
 I was going to be registering for senior classes, and started going through the whole process of cross-checking what professors were available for my classes with their rating on RMP.
 This was fairly tedious, and it was difficult to remember what each professors rating was and what their students had said about them.
 I came up with the idea of building a chrome extension that would pull in the data I already had and surreptitiously place the rating next to the professors name.

-{% picture "uscsh-pre.png" --alt Schedule helper before %}
+{% include image.html footnote="Schedule helper before" file="uscsh-pre" %}

 <p class="footnote">Before</p>

-{% picture "uscsh-after.png" --alt Schedule helper after %}
+{% include image.html footnote="Schedule helper after" file="uscsh-after" %}

 <p class="footnote">After</p>